wavefrontHQ/docs/pages/doc/ts_month.md

 ```
 month(<timeZone>)
 ```
-Returns the month in the specified time zone, plotted against the time on the chart's x-axis.
+Returns the month of the year in the specified time zone.

 ## Parameters
 <table>